-The BA programme Ancient Near Eastern Studies (Minor) introduces students to the principal fields of Ancient Near Eastern studies, teaching them the methodology of Ancient Near Eastern studies and giving them an overview of the ancient Near Eastern languages and cultures.
+The BA programme Ancient Near Eastern Studies (Major) introduces students to the principal fields of Ancient Near Eastern studies, teaching them the methodology of Ancient Near Eastern studies and giving them an overview of the ancient Near Eastern languages and cultures.
 Students learn to read and understand original ancient Near Eastern sources (texts and artefacts) by themselves and to classify them within their historical and cultural context.
+Students acquire basic, and, for selected areas, in-depth knowledge of the major ancient Near Eastern languages and writing systems.

-The BA programme Ancient Near Eastern Studies focuses on a thorough basic linguistic training, basic methodology and a good knowledge of ancient Near Eastern history and culture.
+The BA programme Ancient Near Eastern Studies focuses on a thorough training in ancient Near Eastern languages and scripts (in particular the Mesopotamian cuneiform script), familiarity with ancient Near Eastern texts, basic methodology and a good knowledge of ancient Near Eastern history and culture.